emakryo/rustdef/README.md

 Jupyter extension for jupyter notebook and rust user.

-Define functions in rust and then run as python funcions.
+You can define functions in rust and then run as python functions.
 This extension is built on [PyO3](https://github.com/PyO3/pyo3) and [maturin](https://github.com/PyO3/maturin).